 Architects, surveyors and engineers are particularly prone to problems from years ago.
 Cracks appear, materials deteriorate, values decrease – and clients look for someone to blame.

 Copyright infringement issues also take time to surface.
-That time is coming down, though, as the wonder of the internet means material is spread more quickly these days.
+That time is coming down, though, as our obsession with the internet means material is spread more quickly these days.

 All this looking back matters because professional indemnity is a 'claims made' policy.
 For claims against you to be covered, you have to be insured at two points: when you did the work and when the claim is made.